Drunk in Love: Remixes

 On February 13, 2014, Detail released a seven-minute version of the song on which he worked for three weeks.
 It was titled "Drunken Love" and it included unreleased audio elements from the recording of the original song from which several variables of it existed.
 Pitchfork Media's Carrie Battan described his version as "chopped-up, stretched out, cathedral-ready".
-On February 14, 2014, American rapper Kanye West, frequent collaborator of Jay-Z, released the official remix of "Drunk in Love", featuring an explicit verse by himself and a slightly modified instrumental produced by Mike Dean.
+On February 14, 2014, American rapper Kanye West, frequent collaborator of Jay-Z, released the official remix of "Drunk in Love", featuring an explicit verse by himself and a slightly modified instrumental produced by himself and longtime collaborator Mike Dean.
 In his lines, West rapped about his wife Kim Kardashian and referenced the video for his own song, "Bound 2" (2013).
 A day after the release of the remix, Beyoncé uploaded a 30-second clip in which she played a cowgirl corralling horses as West's vocals played in the background.
 Miriam Coleman of Rolling Stone felt that West's rework was an "even raunchier spin on the already-adult-themed song".
 The remix version was later included on the track listing of the platinum edition of Beyoncé, released on November 24, 2014.
 Diplo produced an EDM-influenced remix of the song, which he released on February 15, 2014.
 Canadian singer The Weeknd and American rapper T.I. both released their respective remixes on the same date; the former's version featured lyrics about drug use and corruption.
 On February 18, 2014, American rapper Cassidy released a song titled "Surfboard", with the tag "Drunk in Love G-Mix", which heavily samples "Drunk in Love".
 On December 18, 2014, Tiësto released a remix of the song after playing it in DJ sets a few months earlier.